qgis/QGIS-Documentation/source/plugins/plugins_gps.rst

 ``%in`` will be replaced by the port name that you choose in the download window and ``%out`` will be replaced by the name you choose for the GPX file that the downloaded data should be stored in.
-So if you create a device type with the download command ``gpsbabel type -i garmin -o gpx in out`` (this is actually the download command for the predefined device type :selectstring:
-:guilabel:`GPS device: Garmin serial`)and then use it to download waypoints from port ``/dev/ttyS0`` to the file ``output.gpx``, QGIS will replace the keywords and run the command ``gpsbabel -w -i garmin -o gpx /dev/ttyS0 output.gpx``.
+So if you create a device type with the download command ``gpsbabel %type -i garmin -o gpx %in %out`` (this is actually the download command for the predefined device type 'GPS device: Garmin serial'|selectstring|)and then use it to download waypoints from port ``/dev/ttyS0`` to the file ``output.gpx``, QGIS will replace the keywords and run the command ``gpsbabel -w -i garmin -o gpx /dev/ttyS0 output.gpx``.

 The upload command is the command that is used to upload data to the device.
 The same keywords are used, but ``in`` is now replaced by the name of